blrobin2/blrobin2.github.io/_drafts/2006-albums.md

 * TV on the Radio - Return to Cookie Mountain ★★★★★
+* Joanna Newsom - YS ★★★★★
 * Peter Bjorn and John - Writer's Block ★★★★★
 * Hot Chip - The Warning  ★★★★★
 * Phoenix - It's Never Been Like That ★★★★.5
+* Ghostface Killah - Fishscale ★★★★.5
 * Belle & Sebastian - The Life Pursuit ★★★★.5
 * The Decemberists - The Crane Wife ★★★★.5
+* Beach House - Beach House ★★★★.5
+* The Knife - Silent Shout ★★★★.5
 * Tim Hecker - Harmony in Ultraviolet ★★★★.5
-* Beach House - Beach House ★★★★.5
 * Grizzly Bear - Yellow House ★★★★.5
 * Junior Boys - So This Is Goodbye ★★★★.5
 * Destroyer - Destroyer's Rubies ★★★★.5